-As we discussed on the Rachael Ray Show, there can be subtle connections between how old you look (or think you look) and how old you feel.
-We met three women – all the same age (54).
+There can be subtle connections between how old you look (or think you look) and how old you feel.
+I once met three women – all the same age (54).
 One said she felt older than her years; one said she felt exactly her age; and one said she felt younger.
-We talked about some of the steps these women could take – and that anyone can take, at any age – to “tap the brakes” on the aging process and set a healthier course for the future.
+We talked about some of the steps these women could take – and that anyone can take, at any age – to “tap the brakes” on the ageing process and set a healthier course for the future.
 These need not be dramatic changes.
 It’s human nature to want big change and want it fast, especially when it comes to our health and wellness.

 Yet the secret to making change “stick” is not to think big.
 It’s to start small.
 That’s especially important as we get older and yearn to “make up ground” in preserving our health and vitality.